Groaning or Grinding Noise When Braking But Pads Are Fine: Breaking Down the Unexpected!

 But, when dirt and grime get between the brake pads and the brake rotor, it can cause the two parts to rub together, resulting in a grinding noise.

-Dirt can get between the brake pad and rotor in a variety of ways.
-In some cases, it can be from riding in areas with a lot of gravel, mud, and dirt.
+Dirt can get between the brake pad and rotor can result from driving in areas with a lot of gravel, mud, and dirt.

 When the brakes are applied, the material can get stuck between the pad and the rotor.
 Other times, it can be from improper brake pad installation or from contamination of brake fluid.